County of Blois: Creation of a Robertian viscounty

-A second Thibaldian county
+The Thibaldian county

-Like his father, Theobald the Trickster was politically close to the Robertians and, therefore, to Duke Hugh, who was even the Tricksters uncle by marriage for a time, through his maternal aunt Judith of Maine.
-His reign as viscount was rather quiet until Duke Hugh's death in 956.
-Since his heir was not Judith's but Hedwige of Saxony's son, Theobald refused to recognize his legitimacy.
-Hugh Capet was only 15 years old at that time.
-Thus, Theobald proclaimed his independence from his young suzerain by calling himself "Count of Blois and Tours".
-Thus he won his epithet.
+Like his father, Theobald the Trickster was politically close to the Robertians and, therefore, to Duke Hugh.
+Theobald was not only promoted count of Blois by the latter, but also count of Tours, Chartres and Châteaudun.

-In 958, Theobald gathered with his brother-in-law Count Fulk II of Anjou, who he is allied with since the last King of Brittany perished in 952.
-Both went so far as to present themselves as "governors and administrators of the kingdom of Neustria" and "counts by the grace of God", and not by that of any suzerain.
-From 960 onwards, Theobald got more strongly associated with Carolingian King Lothair II, and asserted his influence by extending his territory to Bourges, Chartres and Tours.
-However, he did not break with Hugh Capet and continued to frequent the two courts.
+In 958, during the infancy of the Hugh's son, Hugh Capet, Theobald gathered with Count Fulk II of Anjou, who he is allied with since the last King of Brittany perished in 952.
+Both went so far as to present themselves as "governors and administrators of the kingdom of Neustria" and "counts by the grace of God".
+From 960 onwards, Theobald got more strongly associated with Carolingian King Lothair, in peculiar during his war against Normandy.
+However, he did not succeed in getting the agreement of the new Duke Hugh Capet, his direct lordship.

 By 1019, his grandson Odo II continued the Tricksters conquests by adding to the family domain the county of Meaux as well as that of Troyes in 1023.
 When he died in 1037, the domains he administered were divided, until they were reunited in 1063 by Count Theobald III, Odo II's son.
 Meanwhile, the county of Tours was definitively lost in 1044 after the Battle of Nouy against the House of Anjou.
 The counties of Blois and Champagne are united again until 1152, date on which Theobald IV bequeaths Champagne to his elder Henry I and Blois to his younger brother Theobald V.

 In 1171, Blois was one of the first cities in Europe to accuse its Jews of ritual crimes following the unexplained disappearance of a Christian child.
 On the orders of Count Theobald V, 30 to 35 Jews (out of a community of about 130 people) were burned alive on May 26 near the pitchforks.

 The county remained in the Thibaldian family, but in the younger branch of Avesnes from 1230 to 1241 with Countess Mary, then in that of Blois-Châtillon until 1397.
 The latter lost influence, which was felt in the control of the territories included in the county.
 When Count Guy II gave up his domain to Duke Louis I of Orléans, for lack of direct male descendants and in the middle of the Hundred Years' War, the county was limited to the area between the manors of Vendôme, Beaugency and Valençay.